kitextech/kitextech.github.io/_posts/2017-10-18-tether-calculator.md

 # Airborne Wind Energy Tether Designer
 The Tether is one of the most critical components of the airborne wind energy system.
 The requirements are

-1. Large tensile loads
+1. Large tensile load
 2. Flexible enough to be wound up
 3. Transfer considerable power
 4. Aerodynamic
 5. Low mass
 6. Low maintenance

 This combination is unique to airbone wind energy and therefore the tethers the tethers has to be developed specifically for this task.
 Base on previous work, then we have made a interactive designer using analytical expressions and an iterative approach solves for an optimal design.

 ## Embeded Designer
 <iframe src="http://kitex.tech/tetherDesigner/" height="540" width="832" frameborder="0">